min2ha/ukwa-site/content/target/54024/index.en.md

   "subject": "UK General Election 2017"
 }

-# Chartered Institute of Library and Information Professionals (CILIP): "But I have promises to keep..."

 Analysis of party manifestos at the 2017 General Election from the point of view of an information professional